rwirdemann/markdownsift/README.md

 ### Paragraphs

-A file `2025-07-20.md` that contains a paragraph tagged with `#tougths`
+A file `2025-07-20.md` that contains a paragraph tagged with `#thoughts`

 ```
 Started the year with ambitious plans. #thoughts
 ```
-will be extracted into a topic file `thougts.md`:
+will be extracted into a topic file `thoughts.md`:

 ```
 # Content tagged with #thoughts